Getting the right migraine advice at the right time is essential to effectively managing, and possibly aborting, that next impending migraine attack.

 7. You need a network of health professionals to help you through this.
 A good support team will help you maintain the quality of life you deserve.

-Because I know how beneficial getting some support through this difficult, life altering medical condition has been for me, I can provide two alternatives right now to get you started.
+Because I know how beneficial getting some support through this difficult, life altering medical condition has been for me, I can provide a few alternatives right now to get you started with the right migraine advice.

 Take back control.
 Finding options to help manage your pain and the other things it impacts on, will help maintain your quality of life and overall wellness!